bcgov/PIMS/database/README.md

 ## Initialize Database

-To get the database running and initialized do the following;
+To get the database running and initialized do one of the following;

 - Follow the MSSQL steps here - [README](./mssql/README.md)
 - Follow the PostgreSQL steps here - [README](./postgres/README.md)

 ## Remoting into OpenShift Database

 When running a database within OpenShift you may need to remote into the database to debug or make changes.

 > Refer to the documentation [here](../openshift/README.md#Remote%20into%20Database) for more information.